 Why should we even care about creating a spreadsheet to track every single dollar?
-Isn’t that something only a boring accountant would want to do?
+Isn’t cash flow analysis something only a boring accountant would want to do?
 Probably yes about the “want” part.
 But it will help give you a full picture of your finances.
 So I’m hoping I can get you to want to do it too.

 How to create your own cash flow spreadsheet